 Sciatica is caused by irritation of the nerve roots in the lower and lumbarsacral spine.
 The nerve roots may be pinched by the narrowing of their pathway, also known as foraminal stenosis, which irritates the nerves and causes pain and other sciatica symptoms, such as weakness, numbness, and shooting pain.

-Pain from sciatica can be sporadic and mildly discomforting or for some it is described as debilitating, even affecting bowel and bladder function in severe cases.
+Pain from sciatica can be sporadic and range from mildly discomforting to agonizing.
+For some, the pain is described as debilitating, even affecting bowel and bladder function in severe cases.

 To learn more about sciatica symptoms, watch the video below: